srikar2520/Looker-LookML-Revenue-Analytics/README.md

 # 📊 Looker LookML Revenue Analytics

+## 🚀 Project Overview

+This project demonstrates the implementation of **LookML (Looker Modeling Language)** to design a structured data model and analyze business performance using a cloud-based dataset from **Google BigQuery**.

+---
 ## 🧠 Business Problem

 An e-commerce company wants to analyze revenue patterns and user behavior to improve business performance.
 Specifically, the company aims to: